Kevinrwh/portfolio_tracker/READ_ME.md

 Main functions
 1. Manually update account balances
+2. Save balances to a txt file or xls sheet
-2. Categorize balances
+3. Categorize balances
-3. View portfolio
+4. View portfolio

 Reach goals
 1. Have a ledger of 'net worth'